rmauron/Singularity/README.md

 The following code is a base for the Vagrantfile.
-Specify the path/to/destination on the hose and the path/from/vm in the vim.
+Specify the path/to/destination on the host and the path/from/vm in the vim.

 When it is done, type ":wq" which stands for "write quit".